 Resource availability and deadlines for the development of all business practice standards and model business practices will be established and managed by the NAESB Board of Directors through the quadrant annual plans.

 Open discussion and responses to questions concerning the standards development process of individual business practice standards and model business practices will be facilitated by NAESB staff.

+Objective 4: Business practice standards and model business practices will be relevant.

+Key Deliverables:

+Resource availability and deadlines for the development of all business practice standards and model business practices will be established and managed by the NAESB Board of Directors through the quadrant annual plans.

+Open discussion and responses to questions concerning the standards development process of individual business practice standards and model business practices will be facilitated by NAESB staff.

 Certification

-Goal 2: To successfully maintain a certification process that fosters market confidence in products and/or services that support the existing and future NAESB business practice standards and model business practices for adoption by interested industry parties.
+Goal 2: To support the commercial needs of the wholesale and retail natural gas and electric markets through certification programs.

 Objective 1: Certification will provide transparency into the relevant products and/or services offered by parties claiming NAESB certification.